 | Section 40(b) Book Profit Limit | First Rs 3,00,000 at 90% or Rs 1,50,000 whichever higher, balance at 60% |

-The formulas above are the recall layer.
-The notes PDF derives each of them from first principles so the student does not have to commit them to blind memory.
+These formulas are the recall layer.
+The PDF derives each one from first principles, so students are not memorising blind.

 Full formula reference: Class 12 Accountancy Chapter 1 Formula Sheet